WebAssembly/component-model/design/mvp/Async.md

 is prevented from orphaning its children using the same reference-counting guard mentioned above for subtasks.

+The [Stream State] and [Future State] sections describe the runtime state maintained for streams and futures by the Canonical ABI.

 ### Waiting

 When a component asynchronously lowers an import, it is explicitly requesting